-- Submitting an article to Cosmos + Taxis implies that it is not under consideration for publication elsewhere.
+- Submitting an article to Cosmos + Taxis implies that it is has not already been published and is not under consideration for publication elsewhere.

 - Cosmos + Taxis will endeavor to undertake the refereeing process in a timely manner (i.e. a publication decision will be made available within three months).